 NEXT has helped thousands of Louisiana contractors obtain the insurance they need to protect themselves, their employees and their assets.
 We’re dedicated to helping electricians like you thrive by creating custom and affordable electrician insurance packages that include the right coverage for each customer.

-With our online services, it’s never been easier to get business insurance quickly and affordably.
+With our online services, it’s never been easier to get business insurance quickly.
 Applying for coverage only takes minutes, and you’ll instantly get a certificate of insurance that you can share electronically or print as needed.